Associate Professor of British History, Conceptual and Historical Studies of Science, and the College

 "The Origins of Cornucopianism: A Preliminary Genealogy."
 Critical Historical Studies 1, no. 1 (Spring 2014).

 Enlightenment's Frontier: The Scottish Highlands and the Origins of Environmentalism.
-New Haven: Yale University Press, 2013.
+New Haven, CT: Yale University Press, 2013.

 "Adam Smith in the Forest."
 In The Social Lives of the Forests, edited by Susanna B. Hecht, Kathleen D. Morrison, and Christine Padoch.
 Chicago: University of Chicago Press, 2013.